Backward multivalued McKean-Vlasov SDEs and associated variational inequalities: Abstract

 \section{Abstract}

 The work concerns a type of backward multivalued McKean-Vlasov stochastic differential equations.
-First, we prove the existence and uniqueness of solutions for backward multivalued McKean-Vlasov stochastic differential equation.
-Then, it is presented that the first components of their solutions depend continuously on the terminal values.
+First, we prove the existence and uniqueness of solutions for backward multivalued McKean-Vlasov stochastic differential equations.
+Then, it is presented that their solutions depend continuously on the terminal values.
 Finally, we give a probabilistic interpretation for viscosity solutions of nonlocal quasi-linear parabolic variational inequalities.

 \rm